tommy-curl/inDecentScale/README.md

 #### Current Material cost estimate: <15€

-#### Status: Most of thehas been written, though untested because I am still waiting on parts.
+#### Status: Most of the code has been written, though untested because I am still waiting on parts.

 #### Design features:
  - 128x64 OLED screen
  - Wood (Coaster) Weighing Platform
  - Lithium Battery powered with BMS
  - USB C charging
+##### !Maybe! in the Future:
+ - battery voltage reading with voltage divider with 2 equal resistors connected to GND + VBAT pins

 ## Concept Renders
 These pictures are a Render of the 3D design and are subject to change.
 ![With cover](./img/wCover.PNG) With cover